-- What are the possible side effects of ketamine (Ketalar)?
+- What are the possible side effects of ketamine?

-- What is the most important information I should know about ketamine (Ketalar)?
+- What is the most important information I should know about ketamine?

-- What should I discuss with my health care provider before receiving ketamine (Ketalar)?
+- What should I discuss with my health care provider before receiving ketamine?

-- What should I avoid after receiving ketamine (Ketalar)?
+- What should I avoid after receiving ketamine?

 - Where can I get more information?

-Ketamine is used as a general anesthetic to prevent pain and discomfort during certain medical tests or procedures, or minor surgery.
+Ketamine is used to put you to sleep for surgery and to prevent pain and discomfort during certain medical tests or procedures.

-Ketamine may also be used for purposes other than those listed in this medication guide.
+Ketamine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ketamine (Ketalar)?
+What are the possible side effects of ketamine?

 - dream-like feeling;